• Skip to primary navigation

 Tips when Selecting a Vacation Rental on your Family Road Trip to Nashville

-- Inquire about the neighborhood and yard, especially during a pandemic.
+• Inquire about the neighborhood and yard.
 For us, it was crucial to have a big area to run around in since we knew we would be spending a lot of time in the home.
 Wild turkeys even came to visit every morning (so much fun!) and the porch was perfect for a hot cup of coffee.

 Nashville Zoo

 We talked with the kids and selected a few places to visit while we are in Nashville.
 We started out at the Nashville Zoo which was perfect!
 Be sure to add this one to your family road trip to Nasvhille list.
 The kids loved the animal life and exhibits.
 We especially loved exploring the old farmstead with the barns and antique tools.
-If you are visiting, make sure you buy your tickets in advance and reserve a time to enter the zoo, if required.
+If you are visiting, consider buying your tickets in advance.

 Nashville Hiking During Our Road Trip